 10Joined cases C-203/15 Tele2 Sverige AB v Post och telestyrelsen and C-698/15 Secretary of State for the Home Department v Tom Watson, Peter Brice and Geoffrey Lewis

-The website of the Data Protection Commissioner (who dealt with 1,438 complaints in 2016, up from 1,015 in 2015) can be found here.
-The Data Protection Bill 2017 would replace the Commissioner with three commissioners, “if justified by an increased future workload”.
-The Bill, which implements the EU's General Data Protection Regulation, will also directly affect the processing of personal data in Ireland from 25 May 2018.
+The website of the Data Protection Commissioner (who dealt with 2,642 complaints in 2017, almost double the 1,479 complaints received in 2016) can be found here.
+The Data Protection Bill 2018, which will implement the EU's General Data Protection Regulation, will also directly affect the processing of personal data in Ireland from 25 May 2018.
+According to Ireland's Data Protection Commissioner, the GDPR will "significantly change data protection law in Europe, strengthening the rights of individuals and increasing the obligations on organisations".

 Search this site